• Recipe Index

 Ingredients

-• 3 tbsp avocado oil or light olive oil, divided
+• 3 tablespoon avocado oil or light olive oil, divided

 • 2 tbsp lime juice freshly squeezed